 Sam Jinich, PhD, is a San Francisco-based clinical psychologist, relationship expert, and Hold Me Tight workshop leader for couples.
 He is a certified trainer, supervisor, and therapist in Emotionally Focused Therapy (EFT) and co-founder of the Northern California Community of Emotionally Focused Therapy.

 Sam Keen is the author of numerous books, including The Passionate Life, Faces of the Enemy, Hymns to an Unknown God, and Learning to Fly.

 Samantha Dunn was a PEN Award finalist for her novel, Failing Paris.
-She has also authored two memoirs.
-Her essays are widely anthologized and her writing has been featured in many publications, including O the Oprah Magazine and Ms. She teaches in the UCLA Writers Program.
+She has also authored 2 memoirs.
+Her essays are widely anthologized, and her writing has been featured in many publications, including O the Oprah Magazine and Ms. She teaches in the UCLA Writers Program.

 Sarah McLean is a contemporary meditation teacher and best-selling Hay House author of Soul-Centered and Love & the Power of Attention.
 She leads retreats in the US and Europe, and is the director of the McLean Meditation Institute in Sedona, Ariz., where she certifies meditation teachers.

 Sarah Powers blends the insights and practices of yoga and Buddhism into an integral practice to enliven body, heart, and mind.
 She leads retreats and classes internationally and is the author of Insight Yoga.